All Episodes

 The fact of the matter is that the reporting in Katrina was so abominable that it wasn't nearly, it was bad.

-But, I mean, it wasn't nearly, nearly as chaotic and bad as the drive-bys led us to believe.
+But I mean, it wasn't nearly, nearly as chaotic and bad as the drive-bys led us to believe.

 Hello.

-Rush good talk to you thank you.
+Good talk to you.

 Yeah.

-You know, the blanket, the shotgun blast.
+That's their game, is the blanket approach, you know, the blanket, the shotgun blast.

 And I'm reading her book now, which I'm finding enjoyable.